treeorg/Fagus/README.md

 * **Default**: `_None`, meaning that the value is not checked
 * **Type**: Any

-This setting can be used to verify values before they're inserted into the `Fagus`-object.
+This option can be used to verify values before they're inserted into the `Fagus`-object.
 Generating configuration-files, default values can often be omitted whereas special settings shall be included, `if_` can be used to do this without an extra if-statement.
 ```python
 >>> a = Fagus(if_=True)  # the only allowed value for set is now True
 >>> a.v1 = True